GrokImageCompression/grok/doc/16BitDWT.md

 The 16-bit path is selected at runtime in `TileProcessor::decompressInit()` (TileProcessor.cpp) when all of the following hold:

-1. **Reversible wavelet** (`qmfbid == 1`), or irreversible 9/7 under whole-tile decoding
-2. **Precision + headroom ≤ 16 bits**:
+1. **Precision + headroom ≤ 16 bits**, per `grk_get_data_type`:
-   - MCT components (inverse RCT): `prec + 5 ≤ 16` → max precision 11 bits
+   - Reversible 5/3, MCT components (inverse RCT): `prec + 5 ≤ 16` → max precision 11 bits
-   - Non-MCT components (DC shift only): `prec + 4 ≤ 16` → max precision 12 bits
+   - Reversible 5/3, non-MCT components: `prec + 4 ≤ 16` → max precision 12 bits
+   - Irreversible 9/7: `prec + 8 ≤ 16` → max precision 8 bits

-A region (partial) decode reaches the 16-bit path only when every component of the decode is reversible, since the partial 9/7 synthesis has no int16 variant and all components of a decode share one sample type.
-The mercury fast path applies the same rule to its region decodes, so both pipelines return the same sample type.
+A region (partial) decode qualifies on the same terms as a whole-tile decode, under either filter, and the mercury fast path applies the same rule, so both pipelines return the same sample type.
+All components of a decode share one sample type, so one ineligible component forces every component to int32.

 ### Data Flow

 ```
 Tier-1 decode (int32)
   → NarrowShiftFilter (int32 → int16, in PostDecodeFilters.h)
-  → 16-bit DWT synthesis (WaveletReverse.cpp), or
+  → 16-bit DWT synthesis (WaveletReverse.cpp / WaveletReverse97_16.cpp), or
-    16-bit partial synthesis over an int16 SparseCanvas (WaveletReversePartial.cpp)
+    16-bit partial synthesis over an int16 SparseCanvas (WaveletReversePartial.cpp,
+    9/7 lifting via hwy_step_16_97)
-  → DC shift (fused into final store or the partial final read, or via mct.cpp for MCT)
+  → Q-format downshift + DC shift (fused into the final store or the partial
+    final read, or via mct.cpp for MCT)
   → MCT inverse RCT (mct.cpp DecompressRev16 / DecompressDcShiftRev16)
   → composite to output image (GrkImage.h compositePlanar with int16→int32 widening)
 ```